sufiyan-syed0921/market-validation-fsy/survey/README.md

 **5. Remove respondents with inconsistent location responses (Falsely claimed to live in the SF Bay Area)**
 <br>
 To recruit potential participants for an in-person study, we asked respondents (Q12) if they lived in the San Francisco Bay Area.
 However, we observed a suspiciously high number of “yes” responses, despite the survey being disseminated globally via Reddit.
 To address this concern, we cross-checked responses with location metadata and removed cases where the coordinates fell outside the Bay Area.
 See code below for details of this filtering process.

+The location filter flagged responses where the reported coordinates were more than 100 miles outside the Bay Area, despite the respondent indicating they lived there.
+The code below prepares for this filtering by creating a distance function, which is applied later in the program.

 ```R
 # Prepare for filtering based on location (filter 5)---------------------------------------
 # We remove all responses who claimed to live in the SF bay area but coordinates